 OMAD means you’re eating only one meal for the whole day.
 Also known as ‘The Warrior Diet’, OMAD is practiced as a long-term habit and typically requires a work-up period of 16/8s, 20/4s, and 24-hour fasts.

-The 5:2 method fasting is also known as the Fast Diet and includes two non-consecutive fasting days each week or limiting your calories to 500 for the fasting days.
-It is a very popular method in the UK, and like other fasting methods does not discriminate on what food you can or cannot eat instead focusing on energy balance to manage and restore health.
+The 5:2 method fasting is also known as the Fast Diet and includes two fasting days each week, or limiting your calories to typically <660kcals for the fasting days.
+Note, sometimes these days are consecutive, but typically they are not.
+It is a very popular method in the UK, and like other fasting methods does not discriminate on what food you can or cannot eat instead of focusing on energy balance to manage and restore health.

 List of Top Science or Studies: